zackyvt/twidget/README.md

 ![Demo Picture](https://github.com/ZackyTalib/twidget/raw/master/build/demo/DemoPic.png)

 ## About
-Twidget is a desktop application to select and feature a Youtube Livestream Chat comment in OBS.
-It is used alongside OBS to select Youtube Livestream Chat  comments live and display it in OBS as the stream is happening.
+Twidget is a desktop application to select and feature Youtube Livestream Chat comments in OBS.
+It is used alongside OBS to showcase your viewer's comments live in your stream.
+It has many features on top of it compared to our competitors and most importantly - its open-sourced!
+Unlike our competitors, Twidget is also completely free forever, and we also run compatipably with OBS insteaad of having to install a totally different livestream engine.

 #### Twidget helps streamers with:
 * Creating more enganging QnA livestreams